pedroc777/LinkedList/README.md

 # LinkedList
-This program showa the code of several operations of a linked list.
+This program shows the code of several operations of a linked list.
+The operations are:
+- Initialize.
+- Check if the list is empty.
+- Insert at the beginning.
+- Print.
+- Delete at the beginning.
+- Insert at the end.